Local and Global Blow Downs of Transport Twistor Space: Introduction

 \subsubsection{Projective twistor spaces}

 Quotienting $Z$ by the antipodal action $(x,v)\mapsto (x,-v)$, one obtains another degenerate complex surface that depends only on the projective class of the geodesic flow.
-This surface -- that we shall refer to as {\it projective twistor space} and denote $Z_\mathbb P$ -- is in fact the more classical object and has been studied by several other authors \cite{Hit80,Leb80,Dub83,OR85,LeMa02,LM10,MePa20,Met21}.
-The quotient map

-is a branched $2:1$ covering and thus locally near a boundary point of $Z_\mathbb P$ the complex structure degenerates in the same way as $\D$.
-This degeneracy has been explicitly addressed in the work of LeBrun and Mason \cite{LeMa02,LM10}, who -- in the case of Zoll surfaces -- construct a holomorphic map $\beta_{\mathrm{LM}}\colon Z_\mathbb P\rightarrow \C P^2$ that is an embedding in the interior and maps $\partial Z_\mathbb P$ onto a totally real surface $P\subset\C P^2$, thereby collapsing all geodesics.
-As observed in \cite{Roc11}, there is a diffeomorphism $Z_\mathbb P \cong [\C P^2;P]$ with the Melrosian blow-up of $P$ under which $\beta_{\mathrm{LM}}$ becomes the usual blow-down map.
+This surface---that we shall refer to as {\it projective twistor space} and denote $Z_\mathbb P$---is in fact the more classical object and has been studied by several other authors \cite{Dub83,Hit80,Leb80,LeMa02,LM10,Met21,MePa20,OR85}.
+The quotient map~${Z\rightarrow Z_\mathbb P}$ is a branched $2:1$ covering and thus locally near a boundary point of $Z_\mathbb P$ the complex structure degenerates in the same way as $\D$.
+This degeneracy has been explicitly addressed in the work of LeBrun and Mason \cite{LeMa02,LM10}, who---in the case of Zoll surfaces---construct a holomorphic map $\beta_{\mathrm{LM}}\colon Z_\mathbb P\rightarrow \C P^2$ that is an embedding in the interior and maps~$\partial Z_\mathbb P$ onto a totally real surface $P\subset\C P^2$, thereby collapsing all geodesics.
+As observed in \cite{Roc11}, there is a~diffeomorphism~${Z_\mathbb P \cong \big[\C P^2;P\big]}$ with the Melrosian blow-up of $P$ under which $\beta_{\mathrm{LM}}$ becomes the usual blow-down map.

 This picture has been an inspiration for the maps $\beta\colon Z\to \C^2$ in this article, which recover many of the features of $\beta_{\mathrm{LM}}$, while being constructed by completely different means.
-By analogy, we refer to them also as blow-down maps, though the geometry of $\beta(Z)\subset \C^2$ is more complicated and does not readily fit into the setting of Melrosian blow-ups.
+By analogy, we refer to them also as blow-down maps, though the geometry of $\beta(Z)\subset \C^2$ is more complicated and it is unclear to us whether it fits into the framework of Melrosian blow-ups.

-\subsubsection{The Euclidean $\beta$-map}
+\subsubsection{The Euclidean $\boldsymbol{\beta}$-map}

 If $M=\R^2$, equipped with the Euclidean metric, the transport twistor space is given by